-This feature which available for even older models like the Passport S55 gives it advantage on others.
+This feature which available for even older models like the Passport S55 gives it an advantage on others.
 The usefulness of this feature largely depends on where you’re driving but in case you’ll use it where radar detectors are illegal, know that the machine can shut down its oscillator on its own once it detects the presence of a VG-2 radar detector detector.

 What is it missing?
-Depending on the version you’ll get, the Passport 8500 x50 can be without bluetooth, which means you won’t be able to connect to Escort Live and use some of the information collected there to defend yourself from speed traps and red-light cameras.
+Depending on the version you’ll get, the Passport 8500 x50 can be without Bluetooth, which means you won’t be able to connect to Escort Live and use some of the information collected there to defend yourself from speed traps and red-light cameras.
 It also lacks GPS (which available for advanced Escort’s devices) and couldn’t shut off upon detecting signals emitted from Blind Spot Monitoring (BSM) systems.